-Girard’s 1960 interior for New York’s La Fonda del Sol restaurant brought him wide acclaim; patrons were dazzled by its sunburst icon and the way it seemed to reappear with a wink at every turn, from matchbooks and napkins to waitstaff uniforms.
+Girard’s 1960 interior for New York’s La Fonda del Sol restaurant brought him wide acclaim; patrons were dazzled by its sunburst icon, and the way it seemed to reappear with a wink at every turn, from matchbooks and napkins to waitstaff uniforms.
 In 1965, Girard was hired to help rebrand Braniff International Airways.
-He brought eye-catching colors into every facet of Braniff’s operation in his signature holistic fashion, from aircraft to sugar packets, seat cushions, and ticket counters.
+In his signature holistic fashion, he brought eye-catching colors into every facet of Braniff’s operation, from aircraft to sugar packets, seat cushions, and ticket counters.

-When Girard joined Herman Miller in 1952, there was a limited appetite for color and pattern.
-He found inspiration working with a textile mill in Mexico, a noted collector of international folk art, developing what he called “mexidots” and “mexistripes.”
-He would eventually create over 300 textile patterns for Herman Miller, along with wallpapers, objects, furniture, and a series of Environmental Enrichment Panels as part of the Action Office system in 1973.
+When Girard joined Herman Miller in 1952, there was a limited appetite for color and pattern at the company.
+A noted collector of international folk art, he found inspiration working with a textile mill in Mexico, developing what he called “mexidots” and “mexistripes.”
+He would eventually create more than 300 textiles for Herman Miller, along with wallpapers, objects, furniture, and a series of Environmental Enrichment Panels as part of the Action Office system in 1973.

 Alexander Girard designs for Herman Miller remain cheery icons of postwar modernism: the Color Wheel Ottoman combines geometric pattern with soft upholstery—as cozy and inviting as a vividly hued Girard throw.
 Though he’s famous for his textile designs, his aesthetic approach was cohesive and transcended genres.
 “I have no favorite material,” he once said; “anything can be used to create beauty if handled well.”

 From textiles to furniture to entire homes, Alexander Girard’s career spans a dizzying breadth of designs.
 Watch this overview of Girard from AIGA, an ode to his vibrant influence on modern design.